rust-lang/book/second-edition/nostarch/chapter12.md

 prelude of common things you'll need when working with I/O. Unlike the default prelude, we must explicitly `use` the prelude in `std::io`.

-In `main`, we've added three things: first, we get a mutable handle to the file by calling the `File::open` function and passing it the value of the `filename` variable.
+In `main`, we’ve added three things: first, we get a mutable handle to the file by calling the `File::open` function and passing it the value of the `filename` variable.
 Second, we create a variable called `contents` and set it to a mutable, empty `String`.
 This will hold the content of the file after we read